sesquipedalian-dev/jukebox/README.md

 ## engine-core
 Game engine core - main game loop, main graphics window, entity-component system, etc

-## jukebox
-loads modules into tycoon-core to run various little games

 ## util
 utility classes that I could see using in other projects